 - Frequently Asked Questions

-Before making this list, we interviewed around 43 Instagrammers (each of them had more than 500,000 followers.)
-We tried to find out their pain points, what they look in a camera when capturing pictures for their Instagram.
-Based on our understanding, here are the 10 best.
+Before making this list, I got in touch with more than 34 Instagrammers (each of them had more than 500,000 followers.)
+I tried to find out their pain points, what they look for in a camera used for Instagram.
+Based on my understanding and takeaways, here are the top 10 options reviewed with a different budget in mind.

 1. Best Overall: Sony Alpha 7S III